HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 ==predation== (n): the act of injuring, exploiting, or plundering others for personal gain

+pernicious (adj): deadly, detrimental

 desolate (v-adj): to deprive of inhabitants, lifeless, deserted, dilapidated

-decrepit (adj): worn-out, run-down, dilapidated
+decrepit (adj): worn-out, run-down, derelict, dilapidated

 idempotent (adj-n): to run something as many times as you like and you get the same desired result

 maverick (adj-n): sigma guy

 consummate (adj-v): to make something complete & perfect.
 To consummate a marriage/relationship is to make it complete by having sex

+androgynous (adj): neither specifically feminine nor masculine

 matrimonial (adj): marriage-related